MattKotsenas/SymbolFilterServer/README.md

 SymbolFilterServer acts as a fast symbol server proxy, immediately returing `404 Not Found` for any symbol not in your provided allow list, and redirecting matching symbols to the real symbol store.

+## How

+The simplest way to get started is to download the latest [release][release] from GitHub, unzip, and run `SymbolFilterServer.exe`.

 ## Examples

 To start, let's say you only want to download the symbols for `edgehtml.dll` from the official Microsoft Symbol Store, and attempts to load any other PDB should be blocked.
 Instead of having a `_NT_SYMBOL_PATH` that looks like this: